bncling/posts/math_site/content/Math Wiki/grp_element_order.md

 ---
-title: "Order of an Element in a Group"
+title: "Order of an element in a group"
-date: 2021-12-05
+date: 2021-12-22
 draft: false
 tags: ["algebra"]